-During the procedure in the cardiac catheterization laboratory the TC facilitates communication between various professionals, promoting efficient organization.
+During the procedure in the cardiac catheterization lab TC facilitates the communication between various professionals, promoting efficient organization.
 The TC is also trained and authorized to perform valve crimping on the catheter, ensuring correct device preparation prior to implantation.

 5. Development and optimization of care protocols